jeffjohannsen/Predicting_Yelp_Review_Quality/docs/project_proposal.md

 ## Minimum Viable Product
 * Practice, Improve, and Showcase specific data science skills:
-    * Data Visualization/Storytelling, Random Forest, Boosted Trees
+    * Data Visualization/Storytelling, Random Forest, Boosted Trees, Data Pipeline Creation, Feature Engineering, Database Management, Cloud Computing (AWS).
-*
+* Collect, clean and organize data in a easily searchable database (Postgres) by creating a pipeline.
+* Explore and visualize interesting relationships within the data.
+* Create a target variable based off a time adjusted number of useful votes on a review.
+* Collect, create, and organize features for predicting the target value.
+Features come from metadata surrounding the review, reviewer (user), and business being reviewed.
+* Utilize Random Forest, Boosted Trees, and other machine learning models to predict the target from the features.

 ## MVP+
 * Practice, Improve, and Showcase specific data science skills:
-    * Neural Networks, Data Pipeline Creation, Feature Engineering
+    * Neural Networks, Natural Language Processing (NLP)
-*
+* Expand features by exploring review text using NLP techniques.
+* Utilize neural networks to model and predict.